- My Credentials

 Believing more money was the key to more happiness, I took every job or business opportunity that came along if it promised to pay me more than my current job or business -- without giving a second thought to whether or not it was suited to who I am.
 These included:

-As a result, at age 30 I found myself trapped by financial obligations in a restaurant business I hated.
-I was working 80-hours a week in what I had thought was the business of keeping books and creating delicious meals, but instead turned out to be the business of hiring, training, and firing.
+As a result, at age 30, I found myself trapped by financial obligations in a restaurant business I hated.
+I was working 80 hours a week in what I had thought was the business of keeping books and creating delicious meals, but instead turned out to be the business of hiring, training, and firing.

-Three years later, after 5-years of 80-hour weeks, trying to at least build up equity I could later cash in, an Indian Gaming Casino -- complete with a loss-leader restaurant -- opened its doors just down the road.
+Three years later, after 5-years of 80-hour weeks, trying at least to build up equity I could later cash in, an Indian Gaming Casino -- complete with a loss-leader restaurant -- opened its doors just down the road.
 My restaurant business didn't stand a chance.

-So there I was, 33-years-old, having spent 15-years chasing after wealth, and all I had to show for it was no income and a mountain of debt.
+So there I was, 33 years old, having spent 15 years chasing after wealth, and all I had to show for it was no income and a mountain of debt.

 Kneeling next to Mom's bed, with tears clouding my vision of her face, holding her lifeless hand, it finally became painfully clear to me what was really important in life.

-And now the most important person in the world to me, the person who had spent years trying to get me to take time off from my money-quest to spend more time with her, was gone forever.
+And now the most important person in the world to me, the person who had spent years trying to get me to take time off from my money quest to spend more time with her, was gone forever.

-After reading, studying, and absorbing the 9 steps in Your Money or Your Life, I spent several weeks creating what I've come to call, the Blueprint for My Perfect Day -- which basically included a daily schedule of what I refer to as Labors of Love (either labors I enjoy that cause others to love, appreciate, or admire me, or labors I engage in simply because I love the benefactor).
+This blueprint listed a daily schedule of what I refer to as Labors of Love (either labors I enjoy that cause others to love, appreciate, or admire me, or labors I engage in simply because I love the benefactor).

 Once I completed the Blueprint for My Perfect Day, I set out to make it my day-to-day reality.

-What followed was a 4-year, hard-fought journey to debt freedom and a work that I love -- a work that I could schedule around the most important people and events in my life.
+What followed was a 4-year, hard-fought journey to debt freedom and work that I love -- a work that I could schedule around the most important people and events in my life.